 With an institutional philosophy to educate both the mind and body, the college provides outstanding opportunities with 17 intercollegiate athletic programs that compete in the Western State Conference and Southern California Football Association.
-The newest athletic program, women's tennis, launched in 2018.
+The newest athletic program, women's tennis, launched two years ago.

-Intercollegiate achievements include three consecutive Western State Conference Supremacy Awards, which recognized the collective performance of College of the Canyons athletic programs from 2013-14 to 2015-16.
-The most recent supremacy award encompassed six conference championships - for women's volleyball, women's soccer, women's basketball, softball, men's cross country and men's golf.
+Intercollegiate achievements include three consecutive Western State Conference Supremacy Awards, which recognized the collective performance of College of the Canyons athletic programs from 2013/14 to 2015/16.
+The college is also home to golf coach Gary Peterson, the winningest coach in California Community College Athletic Association history, having led the men's program to a record nine state championships and the women's program to four state championships.